ccoutant/gabi-stage/docsrc/elf/03-sheader.rst

 .. note::

-   For information on processor-specific sections, see the supplement for the desired processor.
+   For information on processor-specific sections, see the psABI supplement for the desired processor.

 .. |br| raw:: html